“… charismatic … a gifted storyteller …”

 Tiniest Bio

-Twanna A. Hines, M.S. is an award-winning sexual health educator, healthy relationships advocate, author, and performer whose work spans 20 years, three continents, and audiences from corporate boardrooms to international policy convenings.
+Twanna A. Hines, M.S. is an award-winning sexual health educator, communications strategist, and a human-risk / digital-safeguarding consultant.
+Her career spans more than 20 years, three continents, and audiences from corporate boardrooms to international policy convenings.

 Tinier Bio